jholl4/FlynnQuest/README.md

 This game is a project that I developed as an assignment during an immersive Java training program with SkillStorm.

-It's also named after my son, Flynn, that helped me with designing the dungeon layout and scenarios.
+It's also named after my son, Flynn, who helped me with designing the dungeon layout and scenarios.

 If you would like to give it a try, you can find the latest release version on the right side of the project's GitHub page.